 Overview

-Slievenamuck (Irish: Sliabh Muic, “mountain of the pig”) is a modest‑height peak in the heart of County Tipperary, forming the western edge of the Glen of Aherlow.
-At 369 m (1,211 ft) with a prominence of 234 m it is the highest point on a 300‑million‑year‑old Old Red Sandstone ridge that runs east‑west between the Galtee Mountains and the low‑lying Aherlow valley.
-The ridge is a favourite for walkers, families and anyone who enjoys a blend of geology, folklore and open‑air art.
+Slievenamuck (Irish: Sliabh Muic, “mountain of the pig”) is a prominent peak in the heart of County Tipperary, forming the western edge of the Glen of Aherlow.
+Reaching 369 m (1,211 ft) with a topographic prominence of 234 m, it sits atop a 300-million-year-old Old Red Sandstone ridge that runs east-west between the Galtee Mountains and the Aherlow valley.
+While it doesn’t rival the Galtees in height, Slievenamuck offers a more accessible, family-friendly walking experience with fewer crowds, making it a favourite for locals and visitors seeking a blend of geology, archaeology, and open-air art.

 History & Folklore